GenesisCare

-GenesisCare (not to be confused with Genesis Health System of Iowa, or Genesis HealthCare of Pennsylvania) is the largest provider of cancer and cardiac care services in Australia, and have cancer treatment centers in the United States, United Kingdom, and Spain.
+GenesisCare (not to be confused with Genesis Health System of Iowa, or Genesis HealthCare of Pennsylvania) is the largest provider of cancer care services in Australia, and have cancer treatment centers in the United States, United Kingdom, and Spain.

 The company was founded by Dan Collins in Brisbane in 2005.
 China Resources Group and Macquarie Capital bought 56% of the company for A$1.7 billion in July 2016.
 At that time, it was said to be treating more than 2,500 patients a day in more than 150 locations.
 The doctors and managers have a substantial stake in the business.
 It plans to continue to expand in the United Kingdom, Spain, China and the USA.